Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

 The INS measurements were performed at the Cold Neutron Chopper Spectrometer (CNCS) at the Spallation Neutron Source at the Oak Ridge National Laboratory.
 Separate measurements were performed with the sample mounted to a helium cryostat and oriented with either a $(H,0,L)$ or $(K,K,L)$ horizontal scattering plane.
 For each orientation, measurements were performed using incident energies of $E_\mathrm{i}$= 3.3 meV and 6.6 meV while the sample was rotated about the vertical axis for $\bm{Q}$--space coverage.
-The sample was cooled to base temperature $T$ = 1.8 K for all measurements.
-See the supplementary materials for details.
+The sample was cooled to base temperature $T$ = 1.8 K for all measurements \cite{SM}.

 Figures~1(a)--(c) show INS intensities of MBT [proportional to the dynamic spin-spin correlation function $S(\bm{Q},E)$] as a function of energy along $(H,0,0)$, $(K,K,0)$ and $(0,0,L)$ directions.
-The data reveal a spin gap with energy $\Delta \approx$ 0.6 meV.
-Along $(0,0,L)$ Fig.~1(c) shows that the dispersion is nearly flat due to weak interlayer interactions across the van der Waals gap.
+The data reveal a spin gap with energy $\Delta=0.569(15)$ meV (The onset of the gap $\Delta_T\approx$~0.4 meV, corresponds to the spin-flop field of 3.4 T\cite{Otrokov18_2, Yan19, Lee19}.
+See supplemental materials (SM) for details).
+Along $(0,0,L)$ Fig.~1(c) shows that the dispersion is shallow due to weak interlayer interactions across the vdW gap.
 Intensity maxima along $(0,0,L)$ occur at $L=3n \pm \frac{3}{2}$ due to the staggered magnetization of the A-type structure along $c$.
 The in-plane dispersions conform, to some degree, to expectations for a FM triangular layer.
 However, rather than a smooth cosine-like dispersion with quadratic behavior near the gap, Fig.~1(a) displays a sawtooth pattern along $(H,0,0)$ and maintains relatively linear dispersion across the Brillouin zone to the $M$--point.
 In Fig.~1(b), a similar linear dispersion is also observed in the $\Gamma-K$ section along ($K,K,0$) which continues along the $K-M-K$ zone edge to form an "M"--shape.
 Within a Heisenberg model described below, linear dispersion can be accommodated by the inclusion of long-range interactions with many Fourier components contributing to the $\bm{Q}$-dependent exchange function, $J(\bm{Q})$.
 In addition, visual inspection (more clear in Fig.~3) suggests significant spectral broadening of the intralayer spin wave modes, especially close to the Brillouin zone boundary.